This document pertains to HP notebook PCs, also referred to as laptops.

 note:These errors are not predictable.
 If these errors occur only in one software program, the issue is probably related to that software program and is not heat related.

 The following list describes some causes of excessive heat:

-Dust inside the computer.
+Dust inside the laptop.